 Mr. Mansfield has defended foreign banks, large accounting firms, large insurance companies, health care companies, pharmaceutical and dietary supplement companies, a cosmetic company, a large beverage company and numerous other companies and officers, directors and employees.
 He has won dismissals, prosecution declinations and the return of millions in improperly seized funds, e.g., United States v. $3,148,884.40 United States Currency, 76 F. Supp.
 2d 1063 (C.D.
 Ca. 1999); United States v.
 Banco Internacional/Bital, 110 F. Supp.
 2d 1272 (C.D.
 Ca. 2000).

 Mr. Mansfield represents companies in product liability, class actions and civil trials.
 He won a defense verdict in a $111 million breach of contract/fraud claim.
-He also has brought trade libel claims and litigated complex scientific evidentiary issues, e.g., Metabolife v.
+He has also brought trade libel claims and litigated complex scientific evidentiary issues, e.g., Metabolife v.
 Wornick et al., 264 F. 3d 832 (9th Cir.
 2001).
-He also defends corporations, officers, directors and employees against allegations of unfair and deceptive trade practices and has represented clients before related congressional investigations.
+In addition, he defends corporations, officers, directors and employees against allegations of unfair and deceptive trade practices and has represented clients before related congressional investigations.

 As the head of the U.N.
 War Crimes Investigations Unit, Mr. Mansfield supervised international investigative teams in war crimes investigations in Rwanda, which led to the United Nations’ establishment of a war crimes tribunal for Rwanda.
+Mr. Mansfield has served as an instructor with Lawyers Without Borders on several rule of law and anti-trafficking programs in Kenya and Tanzania.
 He also conducted an investigation of government fraud and corruption problems in Bosnia for the U.S. Agency for International Development (USAID) and coordinated anticorruption efforts in Lithuania and the Republic of Georgia as a legal specialist for the American Bar Association Central European and Eurasian Law Initiative.
 Mr. Mansfield was selected by the Los Angeles Police Commission as one of 10 members to serve on a blue-ribbon panel of independent experts to investigate and report on the internal corruption issues concerning the Rampart Division.
 He also served as deputy general counsel of the Rampart Independent Review Panel and testified before the Police Commission concerning his group’s published findings and recommendations.

 Mr. Mansfield is the partner in charge of Akin Gump’s San Francisco office and also is resident in the firm’s Los Angeles office.
-He serves on the steering committee for the firm’s national litigation practice and as a member of the firm’s management committee.
+He serves as a leader of the firm’s white collar defense practice.

-Mr. Mansfield received his B.A. summa cum laude from the University of Rhode Island and was elected to Phi Beta Kappa.
-He received his J.D. from the University of Maine School of Law, where he was comment editor of the Maine Law Review.
+Mr. Mansfield received his B.A. summa cum laude from the University of Rhode Island in 1977 and was elected to Phi Beta Kappa.
+He received his J.D. in 1982 from the University of Maine School of Law, where he was comment editor of the Maine Law Review.

-Mr. Mansfield is a frequent panelist and lecturer at bar and CLE conferences on trial advocacy and white collar crime issues and served as an adjunct professor of law at Loyola Law School.
-He serves on the board of directors of the Northern California Committee of Human Rights Watch and Guide Dogs for the Blind.
-Mr. Mansfield is a member of the California and District of Columbia bars, the ABA White Collar Crime Committee, the Chancery Club and the Wong Sun Society.
+He is a frequent panelist and lecturer at bar and CLE conferences on trial advocacy and white collar crime issues and served as an adjunct professor of law at Loyola Law School.
+Mr. Mansfield received the U.S. Department of Justice Director’s Award, Special Achievement Awards and numerous commendations from federal law enforcement agencies.
+He is a member of the California, District of Columbia and Rhode Island Bars; the ABA White Collar Crime Committee; the Chancery Club; and the Wong Sun Society.

 Awards & Accolades

-- recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business (2007 - 2013) in the practice of white collar crime and government investigations
+- recognized as a leading lawyer by Chambers USA in the practice of white collar crime and government investigations (2007-2017)

 - recipient of the DOJ Director’s Award, DOJ Special Achievement Awards and numerous commendations from federal law enforcement agencies